thaolt/chip8emulator/libchip8emu/README.md

 * Flexible: opcodes handlers are function pointers so they can be overrided and/or expanded by library users
 * Opt to be compliance with ISO C99

+libchip8emu don't get into your way of implementation your emulator.

 ## How to use the library

 If you don't want going to much trouble simply copy `chip8emu.c` and `chip8emu.h` to your project.